Can You Use Acrylic Paint on Walls? (How To)

 Apply Two Coats of The Needed Primer

-A primer coating will cover imperfections on the surface, and provide a textured layer for the next coating to stick to.
-It also seals tiny pores and holes that the surface may have.
+The paint primer will cover imperfections on the surface and create a dry textured layer for the next paint coating to stick to.
+It will improve the adhesion between the paint and the wall surface.

 6. Apply Acrylic Paint